chrisdenman/test.learnyouahaskell.github.io/README.md

 <pre>
 {
-  "id": "production",                                 🔵 An identifier for this configuration.
+    🔵 An identifier for this configuration.
+  "id": "production",

-  "github": {                                         🟣 Git Hub configuration...
+  🟣 Git Hub configuration...
+  "github": {
-    "owner": "learnyouahaskell",                      🔵 The owner of the repository to test.
+    🔵 The owner of the repository to test.
+    "owner": "learnyouahaskell",

-    "repository": "learnyouahaskell.github.io",       🔵 The repository to test.
+    🔵 The repository to test.
+    "repository": "learnyouahaskell.github.io",

-    "branch": "main",                                 🔵 The branch to test.
+    🔵 The branch to test.
+    "branch": "main",

+    🔵 The relative repository path from which to serve content
+    "html_content_root": "docs",

-    "html_content_root": "docs",                      🔵 The relative repository path from which to serve content, "working_directory": "/home/me/working"           🔵 Optional path in which to clone owner/repository directories 🔵   into.
-If supplied, this directory must not be located in any 🔵   git repositories.
+    🔵 Optional path in which to clone owner/repository directories
+    🔵 into.
+If supplied, this directory must not be located in any
+    🔵 git repositories.
 If not supplied, a temporary folder will be
     🔵 created and used.
+    "working_directory": "/home/me/working"
   },
   "tests": {

+    🟣 Screenshot configuration...
+    "screenshots": {
-    "relative_page_urls": [                           🟣 A list of relative URL strings to screen-shot...
+      🟣 A list of relative URL strings to screen-shot...
+      "relative_page_urls": [
         "",
         "faq.html",
         "chapters.html"
       ],
-    "screenshots": {                                  🟣 Screenshot configuration...

       🔵 A string interpolation template screenshot filenames.
       🔵 Path segments are separated with '/' which are replaced with
       🔵 their platform dependent equivalents at run-time.
       🔵 See later on for a full list of permitted tokens.
       "output_file_template": "{{user.dir}}/screenshots/{{github.owner}}-{{github.repository}}-{{github.branch}}/{{github.sha}}/{{platform.name}}/{{browser.name}}-{{browser.version}}/{{browser.width}}x{{browser.height}}/{{relative_page_url}}_{{tile.index}}.{{screenshots.image_format}}",

-                                                      🔵 A Java DateTimeFormatter pattern for formatting the
-                                                      🔵   'start_time_utc' property value.
+      🔵 A Java `DateTimeFormatter` pattern for formatting the 🔵 'start_time_utc' property value.
-      "dateTime_formatter_pattern":
-         "uuuu-MM-dd'T'HH:mm:ss.SSSX",
+      "dateTime_formatter_pattern": "uuuu-MM-dd'T'HH:mm:ss.SSSX",

-      "maximum_height_pixels": 2048,                  🔵 The maximum height of a screenshot in pixels.
-                                                      🔵   Taller images are split into numbered tiles.
+      🔵 The maximum height of a screenshot in pixels.
+Taller images are split 🔵 into numbered tiles.
+      "maximum_height_pixels": 2048,

-      "scroll_timeout_milliseconds": 100,             🔵 The maximum time to wait for Selenium to scroll the page under 🔵   test.
+      🔵 The maximum time to wait for Selenium to scroll the page under test.
+      "scroll_timeout_milliseconds": 100,

-      "image_format": "png"                           🔵 The screenshot output image format.
+      🔵 The screenshot output image format.
+      "image_format": "png"
     },
     "browsers": {
-      "targets": [                                    🔵 An array of browser name specifications.
+      🟣 An array of browser target specifications objects...
-                                                      🔵   Only: 'chrome', 'edge' & 'firefox' are permitted.
+      "targets": [
         {"name": "chrome"},
         {"name": "firefox"}
       ],

-      "dimensions": [                                 🟣 A JSON array of browser window dimensions...
+      🟣 An array of browser window dimensions...
+      "dimensions": [
         {
-          "width": 860,                               🔵 Desired browser width in pixels.
+          🔵 Desired browser width in pixels.
+          "width": 860,

-          "height": 800                               🔵 Desired browser height in pixels.
+          🔵 Desired browser height in pixels.
+          "height": 800
         }
       ]
     },
-    "remote_web_driver": {                            🟣 Selenium configuration...
+    🟣 Selenium configuration...
+    "remote_web_driver": {
-      "scheme": "http",                               🔵 The URL scheme.
+      🔵 The URL scheme.
 Only 'http' currently permitted.
+      "scheme": "http",

-      "bind_address": "0.0.0.0",                      🔵 The IP address or host to bind to.
+      🔵 The IP address or host to bind to.
+      "bind_address": "0.0.0.0",

-      "port": 4444                                    🔵 The port number on which to expose Selenium.
+      🔵 The port number on which to expose Selenium.
+      "port": 4444
     }
   },
+  🟣 Cloned site's server configuration.
-  "serving": {                                        🟣 HTTP server configuration...
+  "serving": {
-    "port": 8888,                                     🔵 HTTP port number.
+    🔵 HTTP port number.
+    "port": 8888,

-    "tls": {                                          🟣 TLS configuration for HTTPS.
+    🟣 TLS configuration for HTTPS.
+    "tls": {
-      "keystore_filename": "lyah.jks",                🔵 Location of the JVM keystore.
+      🔵 Location of the JVM keystore.
+      "keystore_filename": "lyah.jks",

-      "port": 8443                                    🔵 HTTPs port number.
+      🔵 HTTPs port number.
+      "port": 8443
     }
   }
 }